 - Applicants must submit applications electronically – download the K12 Award application

-- Applicants must use the SF424 (R&R) Application Guide.
+- Applicants must use the SF424 (R&R) Application Guide and Supplemental Guide.
 Because the instructions in the SF424(R&R) do not fully apply to the special needs of the K12 Award, follow the modified instructions that are detailed in the K12 Program Announcement.

 - Applications that do not comply with these instructions may be delayed or not be accepted for review